 Rendezvous is a very specific and critical phase of flight, and we are the specialists!
 This position is staffed primarily on the days leading up to and including rendezvous with the space station, and the days leading up to and including undocking from the space station.

 The job of the Rendezvous Officer is a little hard to describe, because unlike most of the flight controllers in Mission Control, we are not in charge of a physical system and we’re not responsible for any particular pieces of hardware.
 Instead, we take on more of an integration role.
 Though we don’t own any hardware, we must know exactly how systems problems affect the crew, the performance of the space shuttle, and our ability to fly in close proximity to the space station and successfully dock.
 We’re in charge of onboard navigation and targeting software, and therefore must know how to evaluate and incorporate data from onboard sensors to refine our knowledge of our range from and speed towards the space station.
-I also to say that “our system is the crew!”
+I also like to say that “our system is the crew!”
 Since the final phase of any shuttle rendezvous is manually piloted by the commander, we work closely with the crews during their pre-mission training to make sure we understand how they fly.
 We must know how the crew operates and how they react to failures so that we can best help them if they need it.
 We’re like a backseat driver — but in a good way!

 I started training for this position in the fall of 2008, and certified in the summer of 2009.
 I have worked 4 missions at this position: STS-128, STS-129, STS-133 and STS-134.
 For STS-129 and STS-133, I was the “Lead Rendezvous.”
 This means I supported all of the activities leading up to flight, attended training sessions with the crew, and was the Rendezvous Office on console real-time during both the docking and undocking.
-It was a fantastic and very rewarding experience to be a lead flight controller for a space shuttle mission!
+It is a fantastic and very rewarding experience to be a lead flight controller for a space shuttle mission!

 Related Blog Entries: